 Filling:

-Bake it until the filling is set and the crust is golden brown, or for about an hour.
+Step 3.
+Pour the filling into the cooled crust and return it to the oven.
+Bake the pie until the filling is set and the crust is golden brown, or for about an hour.

 Should you blind-bake the pie crust in pumpkin pie?

 My short answer is yes!
-Some people don't, but I find that by blind baking the crust, you're making sure that the wet filling does not prevent the bottom of your pie from cooking.
+Some people don't, but I find that blind baking the crust ensures that the wet filling does not prevent the bottom of your pie from cooking.
+Nobody likes a soggy crust.

 How do I blind-bake pie crust?